Examples

 When Approvals and Kickoff Keep Rebuilding Context

-This example is about the kind of workflow that looks organized on paper but still leaks time and detail because the next team member cannot trust what carried over.
+This example is about the kind of workflow that looks organized on paper but still leaks time and detail because the next person cannot trust what carried over.

 Job context copied across tools